di0/di0.github.io/source/_posts/2018-09-15-get-size-of-array-with-c-language.markdown

 ---

 Language C has not function available that recover size of array by default.
-However, we can use a trick<br>that do possible get such size.
+However, we can use a trick that do possible get such size.
 Look like on example below:<!--more-->

 ```c
 #include <stdio.h>